UMBC-EEHPC/AIdeckTestbed/Documentation/Build.md

 This will build the project to run under the GVSOC emulator.

-# Warning: Make sure to run ninja clean or meson setup --wipe in between rebuilding the project for the GVSOC emulator or directly for the AIdeck.
-Although they mostly build the same code, there's some subtle differences in between what compiler flags and features get enabled for that same code, so as a result, building without cleaning will cause code designed specifically for GVSOC to get reused on the AIdeck, causing possible issues.
+### Warning: Make sure to run ninja clean or meson setup --wipe in between rebuilding the project for the GVSOC emulator or directly for the AIdeck, as well as in between changing the neural network.
+As for the former, although they mostly build the same code, there's some subtle differences in between what compiler flags and features get enabled for that same code, so as a result, building without cleaning will cause code designed specifically for GVSOC to get reused on the AIdeck, causing possible issues.
+Likewise, for the latter, the already-built code will continue referencing symbols created when converting the previous model.

 ```bash
 ninja size_aideck disassemble_aideck aideck